unixwzrd/extract-chat/README.md

 ## HTML Citations

-- The HTML formatter is currently being wired to match the Markdown citation behavior.
-Markdown is the primary, validated output.
+- HTML output mirrors the Markdown citation structure: superscript anchors link forward to the references section, and each reference includes a backlink to the originating citation.

 ## Development